kotojs/kotojs/README.md

 - Basic Bar Chart (ES5): [http://jsbin.com/zutise/edit?js,output](http://jsbin.com/zutise/edit?js,output)
 - Stacked Bar Chart (ES2015): [http://jsbin.com/nifoxohuxa/edit?js,output](http://jsbin.com/nifoxohuxa/edit?js,output)

+> If you have any example code that you would like to share, please let me know!

 ## Acknowledgements
 This project is **HEAVILY** inspired by the awesome work done by @jugglinmike and @iros and their charting framework called [d3.chart](https://github.com/misoproject/d3.chart).